gradle/declarative-gradle/docs/reference/migration-case-study.md

 import org.gradle.api.Plugin;
 import org.gradle.api.initialization.Settings;
-import org.gradle.api.internal.plugins.software.RegistersSoftwareTypes;
+import org.gradle.api.internal.plugins.software.RegistersProjectFeatures;
 import org.gradle.client.softwaretype.CustomDesktopComposeApplicationPlugin;

-@RegistersSoftwareTypes({CustomDesktopComposeApplicationPlugin.class})
+@RegistersProjectFeatures({ComposeProjectFeaturePlugin.class})
 public abstract class CustomEcosystemPlugin implements Plugin<Settings> {
     @Override
     public void apply(Settings settings) {}
 }
 ```

-Although this is a complete implementation of a plugin, everything important is accomplished via the @RegistersSoftwareTypes annotation so the `apply(Settings)` method is left empty.
+Although this is a complete implementation of a plugin, everything important is accomplished via the `@RegistersProjectFeatures` annotation so the `apply(Settings)` method is left empty.
 This is typical for Ecosystem Plugins, and in the future, we may streamline this boilerplate even further.

-Next, we register the Ecosystem Plugin in `build-logic/plugins/build.gradle.dcl` by adding another entry to the `registers` block:
+Next, we register the Ecosystem Plugin in `build-logic/plugins/build.gradle.dcl` by adding an entry to the `registers` block:

 ```
+javaGradlePlugin {
+    description = "Declarative plugins containing custom project features for the gradle-client project."

+    registers {
         id("org.gradle.client.ecosystem.custom-ecosystem") {
-    description = "A custom ecosystem plugin registering the Project Type plugins provided by this project" implementationClass = "org.gradle.client.ecosystem.CustomEcosystemPlugin" }
+            description = "A custom ecosystem plugin registering the Project Feature plugins provided by this project" implementationClass = "org.gradle.client.ecosystem.CustomEcosystemPlugin"
+        }
+    }
+}
 ```

-That’s actually all that’s needed for our Ecosystem Plugin — its sole purpose is to register Project Type plugins so they can be used declaratively in the build.
+That’s actually all that’s needed for our Ecosystem Plugin — its sole purpose is to register Project Feature plugins so they can be used declaratively in the build.

-It’s important to keep in mind that if our vision for Declarative Gradle succeeds then writing your own Ecosystem Plugins won’t be something you’ll need to do for every project.
+It’s important to understand that if our vision for Declarative Gradle comes to fruition, then writing your own Ecosystem Plugins won’t be something you’ll need to do for every project.
 Our long-term goal is to offer a large assortment of Ecosystem Plugins available for popular frameworks and project types.
-Combined with our pending work on Composability and Extensibility, migrating to a Declarative build should feel more like ordering a multi-course meal from a curated menu than cooking everything from scratch yourself.
+Combined with our work on Composability and Extensibility, migrating to a Declarative build should feel more like ordering a multi-course meal from a curated menu than cooking everything from scratch yourself.

 Before going any further, now is a good time to sanity check our setup by applying our new Project Type to the `:gradle-client` project.
 Even though the plugin currently does absolutely nothing, that’s expected and is not a problem.